mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ## NEWS
+---
+**July 15, 2022**: Viggo Overes and I participated in Fashion Outfits Challenge, part of SIGIR 2022 Workshop on eCommerce.
+We published the paper ['Unimodal vs. Multimodal Siamese Networks for Outfit Completion'](/files/sigir2022_ecom.pdf) detailing our solution.
+---
 **June 3, 2022**: I gave a talk about the paper ['Extending CLIP for Category-to-image Retrieval in E-commerce'](/files/ecir22.pdf) in Amazon Luxembourg.

 ---